KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-NOAA3 by mumblebaj](https://github.com/mumblebaj/MMM-NOAA3)

-1. Issues are not enabled in the GitHub repository.
-So users cannot report bugs.
-Please enable issues in your repo.
+1. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
 2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 4. Deprecated: Found `require('request')` in file `ds.js`: Replace it with built-in fetch.